August 15, 2025

 No bathing allowed here, ever.

-Thankfully, the Belgian seaside has 84 lifeguard posts [2], which is a great asset to the coast.
-However, because fewer than 60 legal natural open-water options exist elsewhere in the country [3], many Belgians cannot legally bathe in a lake or river where they live and must travel to do so.
-Since the few freshwater legal zones are afflicted by restrictions of size and availability similar to those at the seaside, and most have paid access as a bonus, people might as well travel to the sea, and the 84 posts quickly become inadequate.
-So, let's look at the restrictions and examine how they work.
+The Belgian seaside has 84 lifeguard posts [2], all of which have free admission.
+That is a great asset to the coast.
+But given that many residents cannot legally bathe in a lake or river where they live and must travel to do so, they might as well go to the sea, and those 84 posts quickly become inadequate.
+And while one does not have to pay to enter here, the remaining restrictions are still present.
+So, let's look at them and examine how they work.

 First, it's the availability.
 While a few lifeguard posts are staffed during limited days between mid-May and mid-September, most are operational only in July and August from 10:30 to 18:30 [2], sometimes less if the guards feel like it.
 I can appreciate that it's when most families go to the sea.
 But then, if I want to go for an after-work swim in the summer evening, I am out of luck, no matter the long and warm days.
 Same story if there's a 30°C weekend in early May or late September.
-Second, the size: even when the guards are present, the area they oversee can leave much to be desired.
+Second, the size: even when the guards are present, the area they oversee is rather small.

 A roughly marked area where it is and is not allowed to swim at one lifeguard post, as seen in Bredene.

-Since the legal zones are pretty narrow and many people go to the water for play or to cool down, the ability to swim near the shore is often restricted; one has to go further to have a bit of room.
-It tends to be while I can still stand on the seabed—not too far, in other words.
+Since the legal zones are pretty narrow and many people go to the water for play or to cool off, swimmers have to go farther to find a bit of room.
+The legal swim zone tends to end while I can still stand on the seabed—not too far, in other words.
 Yet, I had occasions when the guards came with a boat to tell me I was beyond what they consider acceptable.
 I stopped swimming and stood up, with my shoulders outside the water, but it did not matter.
 "Closer to the shore!"
 I was ordered.
 It always felt excessive and frustrating, considering that it's not that there wouldn't be more room; outside the legal swim zones, the beach has maybe a 500m buffer, and then it sits empty, including the sea.

 Warm summer + no-swimming zone = empty beach.